-Starting in the Fall of 2012, the counseling programs in Clinical Mental Health and School Counseling have been offered both on campus and online, while the Human Services program is offered only online.
-Our goal is to make the WFU Counseling Programs accessible to working professionals who desire to complete a master’s degree in counseling or human services but cannot leave work for two years to complete the program on campus.
+Since the Fall of 2012, the counseling programs in Clinical Mental Health and School Counseling have been offered both on campus and online.
+Our goal is to make the WFU Counseling Programs accessible to working professionals who desire to complete a master’s degree in counseling but cannot leave work for two years to complete the program on campus.
 More specifics about curriculum, admissions, faculty and other matters are outlined in the following sections.
-Click here to learn more about the Masters in Counseling and Masters in Human Services online programs.
+Click here to learn more about the part-time Masters in Counseling online program.

 Online Campus State Specific Information

-Please view state specific information pertinent to Online Campus Students in the MA Counseling and MA Human Services degree programs here.
+Please view state specific information pertinent to Online Campus Students in the MA Counseling programs here.

 The master of arts in counseling degree is awarded to candidates who successfully complete a minimum of sixty semester hours in a planned and directed program of study.
 The program consists of a common core of courses to provide knowledge in eight areas: human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research and program evaluation, and professional orientation.
 The program also supplies clinical instruction with practicum and internship experiences.
 In addition, students must select a program specialty area—school counseling or clinical mental health counseling—in which they complete their internships and take courses that assure at least entry-level competence.
 First-year students in the full-time, Reynolda Campus program complete core courses such as Theories and Models, Professional Orientation to Counseling, Counseling Skills and Techniques, Research, Group Procedures, Life Span Development, Family Counseling, and Career Counseling.
 In the second semester of the first year, students begin their field experiences in Practicum.
 First semester Online Campus students will complete core courses including Professional Orientation to Counseling and Life Span Development or Theories and Models of Counseling and Research and Statistical Analysis in Counseling.
 Online Campus students begin their Practicum field experience in their sixth semester of course work.